Physics-informed deep-learning applications to experimental fluid mechanics

-Further reduction of the spatial resolution leads to a considerable increase of the error, where the model PINN--t3--s8 provides simulation results with $\epsilon_u$ = 2.64\%, $\epsilon_v$ = 46.72\% and $\epsilon_w$ = 56.60\%.
-Note however that the streamwise velocity component still exhibits excellent results; this may be associated with the fact that the main dynamics are in this direction, and therefore the PINN approach is able to effectively capture the relevant physics in this component.
-We compare the performance of the PINN--t3--s16 model with that of the PINN--t3--s8 model: \Cref{fig:channel_sigs} illustrates the evolution of the velocity components in time for a point at $(x, y) = (0.0, 0.36)$, using both of the aforementioned models.
+We compare the performance of the PINN models PINN--t3--s16 and PINN--t3--s8: \Cref{fig:channel_sigs} illustrates the evolution of the velocity components in time for a point at $(x, y) = (0.0, 0.36)$, using both of the aforementioned models.
 The red square shows the location of the point on the contour of the streamwise velocity $u$.
-For these cases, we only use the data at $t$ = 0.0, 2.0 and 4.0 for the supervised learning.
-It can be seen that although the training data for supervised learning is very sparse, the PINN--t3--s16 is able to provide a very good reconstruction of the velocity components in time, yielding cross-correlation coefficients of 0.949, 0.965, and 0.947 for the streamwise, wall-normal, and spanwise velocities, respectively.
+For these cases, we only use the data at $t$ = 0.0, 2.0, and 4.0 for supervised learning.
+It can be observed that although the training data for supervised learning is sparse, the PINN--t3--s16 model provides a very good reconstruction of the velocity components in time, yielding cross-correlation coefficients of 0.949, 0.965, and 0.947 for the streamwise, wall-normal, and spanwise velocities, respectively.
 However, the results obtained from the PINN--t3--s8 model are not as accurate, with cross-correlation coefficients of 0.791, 0.776, and 0.584 for $u$, $v$, and $w$, respectively.